This page contains information for the JCR administrator.

 However, note that File Sets used by the project are not deleted - see under File Set Maintenance for details of deleting file sets.

 The 'File sets' tab page provides a project-centric view of all file sets in the system, with each item showing use of a file set in a particular project.
 Any unused file sets are also shown in the list, but without project details.
+Note that file sets are used only by projects not associated with a VCS repository.

 If the file set is not used by any project, a link is provided to delete it.
 Deleting a file set should be done with great caution.
 It will have the following effects: